microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 ## Flow test

-Since flex flow's definition is function/callable class.
+Since flow's definition is function/callable class.
 We recommend user directly run it like running other scripts:

 ```python
 class MyFlow: